What measurement means for total knee replacement surgery

 We measure how patients feel based on their responses to a tool called the Oxford Knee Score (OKS) assessment that asks 12 questions about knee pain, function and mobility.
 Total knee replacement patients are asked to complete the tool before surgery and after surgery.
 Based on the answers, the tool calculates a simple score that shows how severe a patient’s knee problems are.
 By comparing the score before surgery and after surgery, we are able to report the amount of change experienced by patients.

-This report is based on surgeries performed from January 1 to December 31, 2015.
+This report is based on surgeries performed between January 1 and December 31, 2016.
 This information is collected under the measure name Total Knee Replacement (primary).

 The information reported about this measure on MNHealthScores is risk-adjusted.